Bio-Prime/documentation/docs/index.md

 ![dashboard](./dashboard.png)

-Icons on the left show (in descending order):
+Icons on the left show (in a descending order):

 * Dashboard, the main page showing primer data
 * Orders, where recent and pending orders can be viewed